alice-mch/FREDServer/README.md

 *  SCA, SWT and MAPI examples
 *  config directory for FRED configuration

-To use an example, copy recursively the content of the desired example and the config directory to FREDServer directory.
+To use an example with your own instance of FRED, copy recursively the content of the desired example and the config directory to FREDServer directory.
+(Be sure to check the file contents and modify them according to your setup.)